miaochenlu/miaochenlu.github.io/about.md

-I'm a Computer Science undergraduate student  studying at Zhejiang University.
+Currently I am a third year undergraduate student from Pursuit Science Class (Computer), Chu Kochen Honors College and College of Computer Science and Technology, Zhejiang University.

   <br/>

 You can reach me at jones.mcl1999@gmail.com